-We may be able to facilitate support from the Family Partnership Zone in order to help you.
-Our attendance leader is Mrs Kelly.
+We may be able to facilitate support from the BCP early help or inclusion team to help you.
+Our attendance leader is Mrs Fidge.

 Parents/Carers will be notified of the Head Teacher’s decision at the earliest opportunity.
 If the circumstances are not considered to be exceptional then parents/carers will be informed of this and made aware that the Local Authority may be asked to issue a Fixed Penalty Notice.
 A Fixed Penalty Notice can be issued to each parent/carer liable for the offence regarding each of their children.